dart-lang/language/working/0546-patterns/records-feature-specification.md

 ```
 literal      ::= record
                | // Existing literal productions...
-record       ::= '(' recordField ( ',' recordField )* ','? ')'
+record       ::= 'const'? '(' recordField ( ',' recordField )* ','? ')'
 recordField  ::= (identifier ':' )? expression
 ```

-This is identical to the grammar for a function call argument list.
+This is identical to the grammar for a function call argument list (with an optional `const` at the beginning).
 There are a couple of syntactic restrictions not captured by the grammar.
 It is a compile-time error if a record has any of:

 *   The same field name more than once.

-*   No named fields and only one positional field. *This avoids ambiguity with parenthesized expressions.*
+*   Only one positional field and no trailing comma.

 *   A field named `hashCode`, `runtimeType`, `noSuchMethod`, or `toString`.